digitalcityscience/COUP-wind/README.md

 # TO BE DESCRIBED

 ## Technical Setup
+In general this software is a wrapper around the Infrared AIT api.
+The software takes care of
+    - subdividing the area of interest into 300m x 300m bboxes (projects) for calculation
+    - creation/updating of "projects" at Infrared.
+Each project contains a set of buildings and calculation of wind-comfort is run per project.
+    - translating geospatial data into the local coordinates and format of AIT projects
+    - automated merging of results at bbox/project intersections
+    - converting of a project's result to geojson
+    - provision of result geojsons as png if requested
+    - keeping your projects at AIT api alive (by regular requests to them)

 ### AIT api & mock api
+The AIT api is a GraphQL api which allows creation and updating of projects.
+Calculation of results per project.
+The mock api mocks this behaviour and will always return the same mock result.

+# TODO
 ### caching
 ### We'd just be a gateway, with some benefits (geojson in, geojson out, automated division of the area of interest into 300m x 300m bboxes for calculation, automated cleaning/merging of results at bbox intersections.)

+## Celery
 This sample project shows how to use Celery to process task batches asynchronously.
 For simplicity, the sum of two integers are computed here.
 In order to simulate the complexity, a random duration (3-10 seconds are put on the processing).